19 Formative Assessment Examples To Enhance Teaching and Learning

 Year 9 maths test

-Here are 19 examples of formative assessment you can use in your classroom today:
+Here are 17 ready to use examples of formative assessment for you to test out in your classroom.

 1. Low stakes quizzes

-They can also be used to incorporate spacing into your schemes of work by including a topic on a low stakes quiz one week, one month and three months after it was initially taught.
-A low stakes quick also provides an opportunity for interleaving topics together; for example, you could combine finding the area of a trapezium with Pythagoras and surds:
+They can also be used as part of a well planned sequence of lessons to provide assessment on a given topic one week, one month and three months after it was initially taught.
+As well as spacing out the retrieval of learning like this, a low stakes quiz also provides an opportunity for interleaving topics together; for example, you could combine finding the area of a trapezium with Pythagoras and surds:

 2. Mini whiteboards